judymath/video-language-learning-assistant/readme.md

 # LinguaLoop — Chrome Extension

 **Stop skimming.
 Start looping.** LinguaLoop turns YouTube into a language-immersion workspace—tailored for **intermediate learners**.
-Install the extension, choose your language and CEFR level, and (optionally) activate on-device AI with **Chrome’s Built-in AI / Gemini Nano** or your **Gemini API key**.
+Install the extension, choose your language and CEFR level, and activate on-device AI with **Chrome’s Built-in AI / Gemini Nano** or your **Gemini API key**.

 > **Privacy first:** When on-device AI is available/enabled, your learning data (what you save, how you study) stays on your device.